iqtree/iqtree.github.io/doc/Polymorphism-Aware-Models.md

     iqtree -s example.cf -b 100

-For a detailed description, please refer to the [bootstrap tutorial](../Tutorial/#assessing-branch-supports-with-ultrafast-bootstrap-approximation).
+For a detailed description, please refer to the [bootstrap tutorial](Tutorial#assessing-branch-supports-with-ultrafast-bootstrap-approximation).

 Interpretation of branch lengths
 --------------------------------
+<div class="hline"></div>

 PoMo estimates the branch length in number of mutations and frequency shifts (drift) per site.
 The number of drift events compared to the